 In the color version of the same B-Sheet design, we can see that while the loin cloth was intended to be black, the boots and right arm bracer were originally supposed to be orange:

-In the above cross sell art that was printed on the backs of figure cards and vehicle boxes, we see that Man-At-Arms has lost a few design details from the original B-sheet.
+In the above cross sell art that was printed on the backs of figure cards and vehicle boxes, we see even more clearly that Man-At-Arms has lost a few design details from the original B-sheet.
 Gone are his square belt buckle and his metal glove.
-His shorts and boots are now colored very dark green.
-His helmet was rounded off at the top.
+His shorts and boots in this illustration are colored black, and his helmet is rounded off at the top.

-As we see in the above hand-painted prototype above, Man-At-Arms’ design was simplified even more from the cross-sell art.
+In this second and close to final prototype (below), Man-At-Arms’ left boot is unpainted.
+Man-At-Arms’ design here was simplified in several ways compared to the first prototype.
 His chest armor lacks the furry lining around the arms.
 His weapon was reduced in size and in detail.
-He regained the red color on his shorts and boots, but lost the red detail on his belt.The major difference between this prototype and the final toy is that he retains the “bracelet” section of the armor on his left arm.
+He regained the red color on his shorts and boots, but lost the red detail on his belt.The major difference between this prototype and the final toy the unpainted left boot, and the fact that he retains the “bracelet” section of the armor on his left arm (the bracelet does show up in versions manufactured in France, however).

-However, Man-At-Arms makes an appearance with the green left boot in the July 1982 DC Comics story, From Eternia With Death, apparently based off of the early unfinished prototype:
+Man-At-Arms makes an appearance with the green left boot in the July 1982 DC Comics story, From Eternia With Death, apparently based off of the early green-booted prototype:

-The hand-painted prototype features a blue belt and red details on his helmet.
+The second and third Man-At-Arms prototype designs feature a blue belt and red details on his helmet.
 The very first production examples of the figure were colored that way as well, but subsequent releases lack the red details on the helmet; later versions came with a gray belt.

 Note that Man-At-Arms actually had sculpted hair below the helmet line on the back of his head.
 It was, however, painted the same light blue as the rest of his helmet (thanks to Jukka Issakainen for reminding me of this).